ddskolla/keymaster/README.md

 # keymaster

-Single sign-on for SSH, AWS IAM &amp; Kubernetes, for humans and machines
+Single sign-on for SSH, AWS IAM &amp; Kubernetes, for humans and machines.

 ## Quick Start